 We will make appropriate contact with you to provide the agreed services.
 Where this includes our ongoing service we will contact you at the agreed intervals to undertake our review.
 We may also contact you in between the agreed intervals if we believe that you need to take action (e.g. if you should consider making ISA or pension contributions before tax year end) or be aware of changes in the economic situation.

 We will not contact you for marketing purposes by post, e-mail, phone or text message unless you have expressly given us your prior consent.
 You may withdraw your consent to marketing at any time and the use of your Personal Data as described in this privacy notice is not affected by whether you choose to consent to the use of Data for marketing purposes.
 You can withdraw your consent or change your marketing preferences at any time by contacting us by e-mail: firstname.lastname@example.org or post.

 If we feel we have a legal right not to deal with your request, or to action, it in different way to how you have requested, we will inform you of this at the time.

 You should also make contact with us as soon as possible on you becoming aware of any unauthorised disclosure of your Personal Data, so that we may investigate and fulfil our own regulatory obligations.

 If you believe that we are not holding your information correctly or are unhappy at any dealings with us regarding your information you may complain to the Information Commissioners Office.
 You can do this via their website https://ico.org.uk/concerns or by calling 0303 123 1113.

 Review of this Policy

-We keep this Policy under regular review and it was last reviewed in May 2018.
+We keep this Policy under regular review, and it was last updated in June 2023.